Amery2010/TalkWithGemini/README.md

 ### static deployment

-You can also build a static page version directly, and then upload all files in the `out` directory to any website service that supports static pages.
+You can also build a static page version directly, and then upload all files in the `out` directory to any website service that supports static pages, such as Github Page, Cloudflare, Vercel, etc..

 ```shell
 pnpm build:export